vicb/dartlang.org/src/site/codelabs/deploy/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key Information </strong>

-* The `VirtualDirectory` class from the `http_server` package provides a high-level interface for serving static files and directory listings.
+* The `VirtualDirectory` class from the `http_server` package provides a high-level interface for serving static files and directory listings to HttpRequests.

 * This code redirects directory requests to `piratebadge.html`, which is the main HTML file for this app.
-  The deployed app can use this approach because it only consists of a single directory.
+  This approach works because the deployed app has only one directory.

-* The `serveFile` method enable serving the requested file to the client.
+* The `serveFile` method serves the requested static file to the given HttpRequest object.

 * Without the `http_server` package, this code would be longer and more complex, because you would have to use the lower-level `HttpServer`, `HttpRequest`,